opentok/opentok-android-sdk-samples/README.md

       capturer and player.
     * Emulator Hello World -- Shows how to correct the video orientation when testing in a virtual machine.
+    * Screen Sharing -- Shows how to publish a screen-sharing stream to a session.

 5. Tap the Hello World link in the main view of the app.
 This launches the Hello World activity in a new view.